ardunn/dsmt/readme.md

 - `update-interval` controls how often the CPU usage is updated.
 - `port` determines what port the server runs on.
+- `inet_interval`: interval in milliseconds to check the ISP connection
+- `server_name`: the display name of your server
+- `description`: the display description of your server
 ---

 ### Usage